 The first step is to agree what your website is for.
 Start from first principles – what are your firm's goals, and what is your firm's brand and USP?
 Who is the site aimed at and what are you trying to achieve?
 How can the website convince visitors to take the next step?

-Start building a brief to use internally and with any outside consultants.
+Start building a brief to use internally and with web and design agencies.
 But note that some legal-sector agencies will have questionnaires and processes already in place, so you only need to provide a strategic view of the site's objectives and they will do the rest.

 From the outset, you should have a clear idea of how you expect to attract visitors to your site.
 If you want potential clients to find you when they search with Google, effective content marketing and search engine optimisation (SEO) will be a fundamental part of how you plan your website.
 You'll need to decide what kinds of search you can realistically expect to show up in, and content that helps make that happen.